census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 Let's record the length of each requested string so that it is available to view when we are looking at our traces.

-To do this, we'll dive in to `repl`.
+To do this, we'll dive in to `readEvaluateProcessLine`.

 Between `String line = readLine(in)` and `String processed = processLine(line)`, add this: